AUSANGATE TREK – 5 Days & 4 Nights

 • Collection from your Cusco hotel in the morning

-• Private bus transport to start of the trek and back to Cusco
+• Private bus transport to start the trek and back to Cusco

 • Personal porter to carry your overnight gear up to 8kg/17.6lbs